The "easiest" way to change

 To externalize, I need the second kind of thought: matching thought or externalizing thought.
 I need to match the image in my head with action.
 I see myself look at the hill’s lower ground ahead of me for a safe place to put my foot.
 I see myself stepping forward and down.
 Now I need to match that image with action.

 But distractions can come in to my mind from inside too.
-I could be distracted by anger that it’s hot or snowy or muddy or that I have to work at walking.
+I could be distracted by anger that it’s hot or snowy or muddy.
 I could be sad I have to walk so far.
-Distractions can come often, or be strong, or both, making my brain feel like it’s running fast and out of control, or spinning.
+Distractions can come often, or be strong, or both, When both happen, my brain feels like it’s running fast and out of control, or spinning.

-What am I supposed to do with distractions?
+What am I supposed to do with distractions, especially grief from loss of momentum?

 Why should I care if I’m distracted while I do anything, especially something as simple and automatic as walking downhill?